Best Gyuto Knife – Top 5 Chef’s Knives From Japan

 On the other hand, Damascus finishes are made by folding or layering steel over itself multiple times to create a wavy aesthetic that’s both visually pleasing and effective for the same reason as above.
 Damascus finishes also provide some extra durability if combined with stainless steel.

-All in all, finishes provide a little more value to a given gyuto knife, so keep them in mind when making your decision.
-If you are interested to read more of our articles you can check our how to sharpen a gyuto knife.
+If you are interested to read more of my articles you can check my how to sharpen a gyuto knife.

 The 5 Best Gyuto Knives